 - For Individuals Seeking A Direct Path To Complete A Bachelor Degree

-- Collaborative Program Between JFK Muhlenberg Snyder Schools, Union County College, and Kean University
+- Collaborative Program Between JFK Muhlenberg Snyder Schools, Union College of Union County NJ, and Kean University

-- 93 Credit Curriculum (75 UCC/JFK Muhlenberg Snyder School of Nursing plus 18 Additional BSN Track Credits) (See School of Nursing Curriculum Check-off Sheet - Pathway to BSN Track)
+- 93 Credit Curriculum (75 Union College of Union County NJ/JFK Muhlenberg Snyder School of Nursing plus 18 Additional BSN Track Credits) (See School of Nursing Curriculum Check-off Sheet - Pathway to BSN Track)

-- Eligible to Complete a BSN in 3 Semesters After Receiving the Diploma in Nursing from JFK Muhlenberg Snyder School of Nursing and an AS Degree from Union County College and Passing the NCLEX Licensing Exam and thereby earning an RN license
+- Eligible to Complete a BSN in 3 Semesters After Receiving the Diploma in Nursing from JFK Muhlenberg Snyder School of Nursing and an AS Degree from Union College of Union County NJ and Passing the NCLEX Licensing Exam and thereby earning an RN license

 - Daytime only, Five Semesters Of Nursing Courses (2 ½ years)